Taimoor-Kamran/Linux-Administrator/linux_package_management/apt.md

-## 🟩 APT (Advanced Package Tool) — Ubuntu/Debian
+# APT (Advanced Package Tool):

-apt is the primary package manager for Debian-based systems.
+APT (Advanced Package Tool) is a powerful and widely used package manager in the Linux world.
+It's the default package manager for Debian-based distributions, including Debian itself, Ubuntu, and Linux Mint.

+## Key Features of APT

+### Dependency Resolution:
+APT is known for its robust dependency resolution capabilities.
+It automatically detects and installs any necessary libraries or packages required by the software you want to install.
+This ensures that the software functions correctly without manual intervention.
-### Update Repository Information
+### Repository Management:

-- sudo apt update

-Downloads the latest package list from repositories.
+ APT connects to online repositories where software packages are hosted.
+Users can configure which repositories to use, allowing them to install software from official sources and trusted third-party repositories.

-### Install Package
+### Package Management:
+ It allows users to manage packages on the system, including installation, upgrading, downgrading, and removal.
+Additionally, APT can lock packages to specific versions, ensuring system stability.
+### Cache Management:
+ APT maintains a local cache of package information.
+This cache helps in faster package searches and updates.
+Users can update this cache using the apt-get update command.

+## Basic commands in APT:

+### Installing a package:

-- sudo apt install package_name
+sudo apt-get install package-name

+### Updating the package list:

+sudo apt-get update

-### Remove Package
+### Upgrading packages:

-- sudo apt remove package_name

-### Remove Unused Dependencies

-- sudo apt autoremove

-### Upgrade Installed Packages

-- sudo apt upgrade
+sudo apt-get upgrade

+### Removing a package:

+sudo apt-get remove package-name

-### Search for Packages
+### Searching for packages:

-- apt search apache

-or

-- apt-cache search apache
+apt-cache search package-name